Legal duty to accommodate

 What are some of the relevant laws in Canada?

 There are various statutes prohibiting discrimination against persons.
-Discrimination can be based on certain characteristics such as gender expression, family status or disabilities that may apply to employers in Canada.
+Discrimination can be based on certain characteristics such as gender expression, family status or disability.

 These include the following:

-- Employment Standards.
+• Employment Standards.
 This type of legislation may include references to hours of work, discipline for absenteeism, or employee benefits.
-It can also include entitlements to leave for pregnancy, childbirth, or family emergency.
+It can also include entitlements to leave for pregnancy, childbirth or adoption, or family emergency.
 Search for the applicable employment standards for your jurisdiction.
 (Note that the National Standard of Canada for Psychological Health and Safety in the Workplace is voluntary, rather than legislated.)

-- Accessibility and mental illness.
+• Accessibility.
 Accessibility is about removing barriers that prevent persons with disabilities from fully participating in the workforce.
 A barrier is anything that prevents a person with a disability from fully participating in all aspects of society.
 This can include a physical or architectural barrier, any information or communications barrier, an attitudinal barrier, a technological barrier, or a policy or practice.
+Some, but not all provinces require a systemic strategy for barrier identification, removal and prevention.

 Legalistic accommodation versus organic accommodation

-- It may be possible to avoid some legal complaints by having policies and practices that foster a culture of fairness.
+• It may be possible to avoid some legal complaints by having policies and practices in place that foster a culture of fairness.
 In this, accommodation is seen as a responsibility borne by all workplace actors.
 This type of culturally embedded accommodation can be called “organic”, as opposed to “legalistic”.

-- For example, accommodations often result in changing the way work is shared.
-In organic accommodation this’s more likely to be seen as equitable by all parties.
+• For example, accommodations often result in changing the way work is shared.
+In organic accommodation this is more likely to be seen as equitable by all parties.
 In other situations, the law has been the reason for addressing the needs, interests or rights of a particular individual.

 Provincial and Territorial Human Rights Agencies